jeffersonvivanco/nginx_notes/README.md

 also use the NGINX plus API and key-value store to dynamically control access, for ex, base on client IP address.

+## Web server
+At a high level, configuring NGINX as a web server is a matter of defining which urls it handles and how it processes http requests for resources at those URIs.
+At a lower level, the config defines a set of *virtual servers* that control the processing of requests for particular domains or IP addresses.

+Each virtual server for HTTP traffic defines special config instances called *locations* that control processing of specific sets of URIs.
+Each location defines its own scenario of what happens to requests that are mapped to this location.
+NGINX plus provides full control of these processes.
+Each location can proxy the request or return a file.
+In addition, a URI can be modified, so that the request is redirected to another location or virtual server.
+Also, a specific error code can be returned and you can configure a specific page to correspond to each error code.